stdm/stdm.github.io/_posts/2016-6-22-Some-places-to-start-learning-ai-ml.md

   * [Data Scientists](https://stdm.github.io/downloads/papers/ADS_2019_DataScientists.pdf) from our own upcoming [book](https://stdm.github.io/data-science-book/)
   * [A survival Guide to a PhD](http://karpathy.github.io/2016/09/07/phd/) by Andrej Karpathy

-Additionally, try attending events of the [Reinforcement Learning Zurich Meetup](https://www.meetup.com/de-DE/Reinforcement-Learning-Zurich/) and the [Swiss Alliance for Data-Intensive Services](http://www.data-service-alliance.ch), think about joining [SGAICO](http://www.s-i.ch/sgaico/), and subscribe to the [Data Machina newsletter](https://www.getrevue.co/profile/datamachina).
+Additionally, try attending events of the [Swiss Alliance for Data-Intensive Services](http://www.data-service-alliance.ch), think about joining [SGAICO](http://www.s-i.ch/sgaico/), and subscribe to the [The Batch](https://www.deeplearning.ai/the-batch).